Congress for Democracy: Formation

 Jagjivan Ram was a senior politician within the Indian National Congress and had been a loyalist of Indira Gandhi.
 He had held various cabinet posts, and had served as India's defence minister during the Indo-Pakistani War of 1971.
 He was also the most prominent Scheduled Caste or Dalit politician in the nation.

 Ram had stayed loyal to Indira after she imposed a state of emergency in 1975.
 However, the state of emergency had proven widely unpopular and upon calling elections in 1977, it became apparent that Indira's Indian National Congress could suffer defeat.
 Consequently, Ram and his supporters resigned from the government and the Indian National Congress in January 1977, denouncing Indira Gandhi and her Emergency rule.

 The Congress for Democracy was launched on 2 February 1977.
 Jagjivan Ram became the president of the party and former Chief Minister of Uttar Pradesh Hemvati Nandan Bahuguna became the party general secretary.
-Other co-founders included the former Chief minister of Mysore (Now Karnataka) Kadidal Manjappa, who later became Party President, former Chief Minister of Orissa Nandini Satpathy, former Union Minister of State for Finance K. R. Ganesh, former M.P.
+Other co-founders included the former Chief minister of Mysore (Now Karnataka) Kadidal Manjappa, who later became Party President, former Chief Minister of Tripura & former Member of Parliament lok sabha Sachindra Lal Singh, former Chief Minister of Orissa Nandini Satpathy, former Union Minister of State for Finance K. R. Ganesh, former M.P.
 Dwarka Nath Tiwary and Bihari politician Raj Mangal Pandey.